Mtillmann/mtillmann.github.io/posts/effectively-prevent-disks-from-spinning-up-on-ssh-connect.md

 No need to restart anything, the changes should take effect immediately for new SSH connections.
 The connection will now be faster and quieter because the disks won't spin up!

+If your ssh login is still slow, you might want to check if you have any other scripts in `/etc/update-motd.d/` that might be causing the delay.

 <Comment/>